mighty-gerbils/gerbil/doc/guide/intro.md

 slot, with the 3rd dimension `z`.

-After we have defined our classes, we can instantiate objects using the class name, taking keyword arguments for the slots:
+After we have defined our classes, we can instantiate objects using the class name, taking keyword arguments for the slot initializers:
 ```
 > (def a (Point x: 1 y: 2))
 > a